 A lifelong Haligonian, I fondly remember family bike rides at Point Pleasant Park, beach combing at McNabs Island, and acting out epic childhood adventures at York Redoubt.
 The outdoors was an important part of my childhood.
 Enthusiasm for the outdoors is behind every adventure I share, which I hope entices more explorers to “Canada’s ocean playground”.

 My favourite jobs, sports, and other recreational activities have always been outdoors.
 As a kid, I played in the yard, at the park or biked around the city.
 During university at St. Francis Xavier and Saint Mary’s University, I planted trees in Spring and Summer for the forestry industry.
-It involved hauling heavy loads of trees through kilometres of clearcut wastelands in every manner of inclement weather with nowhere to take shelter.
-I learned a lot of valuable lessons testing my physical and mental limits in the daily situations of adversity.
+It involved hauling heavy loads of trees through kilometers of clearcut wastelands in every manner of inclement weather with nowhere to take shelter.
+I learned a lot of valuable lessons testing my physical and mental limits with the daily adversities.
 I eventually thrived on the challenges and became a highly productive planter, planting many hundreds of thousands of trees during my few seasons.

 If I gain enough support, I’d love to continue my mission:

 - Inspire healthy living and an appreciation of the natural world through outdoor activity.

 - Bring recognition and support to local volunteer organizations, groups, and unsung heroes.
 I want to see more support for those who construct, maintain and protect our natural assets.

 - Explore, map, photograph and promote all of the parks, trails and outdoor adventure destinations in Nova Scotia.
 We are blessed to have so many and too few people know about them.

 - Put Nova Scotia on the map of the best ecotourism destinations in the world.
 Help encourage a modern, sustainable economy based on our unique natural assets as an attraction for new citizens and business.